Phosphatidylserine: The Brain Lipid You've Probably Never Heard Of

 - Organ meats (e.g., brain, liver, kidney)

-- Fish (especially mackerel, herring, and tuna)
+- Fatty fish (especially mackerel, herring, and tuna)

 - Soy lecithin